csc301-winter-2020/team-project-15-kingsway_college_school/deliverable-1/planning.md

 We will build both a mobile application and a web application to facilitate this sharing of experiential learning.
 The workflow below describes how an experiential learning platform at field trips, which are common at Kingsway College School.

-We will build both a mobile application and a web application to facilitate the sharing of experiential learning.
-Below, you will be able to see some designs of workflows from the different stakeholders of our solution:

 ![student storyboard](workflow.jpg)

 ## Q2: Who are your target users?